SurveyMonkey

-SurveyMonkey Inc. (formerly Momentive Global Inc. from 2021 to 2023) is a software-as-a-service (SaaS) company that provides online survey and forms tools.
+SurveyMonkey Inc. (formerly Momentive Global Inc. from 2021 to 2023) is an American software-as-a-service (SaaS) company that provides online survey and forms tools.
 Originally founded in 1999 by Ryan and Chris Finley, the company’s platform allows individuals and organizations to collect data and gain insights through customizable surveys and forms.
 Headquartered in San Mateo, California, SurveyMonkey is used globally in business, education, healthcare, government, and non-profit sectors.

-On June 9, 2021, SurveyMonkey announced its rebrand to Momentive with the intent to better represent their business-to-business product suite.
+On June 9, 2021, SurveyMonkey announced its rebrand to Momentive with the intent to better represent their experience management and enterprise applications product suite.
 SurveyMonkey continued to operate as a subsidiary survey platform.
-The Momentive Inc. product portfolio included Momentive, GetFeedback, Techvalidate, and SurveyMonkey.
+The Momentive Inc. product portfolio included Momentive, SurveyMonkey, GetFeedback, and TechValidate.

 In June 2023, the company rebranded itself back to SurveyMonkey after being acquired by an investor group led by Symphony Technology Group.

 History

 Founding and early growth (1999-2009)

 SurveyMonkey was founded in 1999 by Ryan Finley, who later brought on his brother, Chris Finley.
 Seeking a simple way to collect customer feedback and finding no suitable tools available, he developed his own solution—SurveyMonkey.
 In 2005, Finley relocated the company to Portland, Oregon, where he and his brother Chris transported the company’s servers themselves.
 While the company was initially bootstrapped, it grew in popularity to a rumored $30 million in revenue.